marharita08/Books/README.md

 3. Set up the backend:
     - Navigate to the `BooksAPI` directory: `cd Books/BooksAPI`.
     - Install the required dependencies: `./mvnw install`.
-    - Upload to the GCP bucket default images for author, avatar and book cover.
+    - Upload to the Google Storage bucket default images for author, avatar and book cover.
     - Configure the following properties in the `application.properties` file:

       | Property                                  | Description                                                 |